 Cooking up a delicious wish

-Little chef Poppy's wish to make sausage rolls with TV star Justine Schofield has been put on the backburner due to COVID-19, but thanks to the generosity of donors like you, she's been kept busy by some fun anticipation activities organised by the Make-A-Wish #WishForce
+Little chef Poppy's wish to make sausage rolls with TV star Justine Schofield was put on the backburner due to COVID-19, but thanks to the generosity of donors like you, Poppy's wish has come true

 Concerns lead to diagnosis

 Budding chef Poppy has grown up with the smell of homemade food in her nostrils.
 A love of cooking has been instilled in her by her mother's mum and her father's Turkish mother.